 Mr. Horwitz maintains an active pro bono practice.
 He currently represents several Iraqi and Afghan refugees through the International Refugee Assistance Project (IRAP), and together with the local law school chapters of IRAP, has successfully enabled several refugees to resettle in the United States.
 He has worked on multiple projects for the New York City Bar Association’s Cyrus R. Vance Center for International Justice, primarily involving legislative reform in Latin America for persons with disabilities.
 Most recently, Mr. Horwitz has represented the UJA-Federation of New York in connection with the chapter 11 case of FEGS Health and Human Services, one of New York City’s largest social service agencies.

-Prior to joining the firm, he clerked for the Honorable Samuel L. Bufford at the United States Bankruptcy Court for the Central District of California from Sept 2007 – Sept 2008.
-He is a graduate of Princeton University (AB 2000 Magna Cum Laude), the University of California, Berkeley (MA 2004), where he held a Hesperian Fellowship from 2001 to 2004, and the University of Southern California Gould School of Law (JD 2007).
+Prior to joining the Firm, he clerked for the Honorable Samuel L. Bufford at the United States Bankruptcy Court for the Central District of California from Sept 2007 – Sept 2008.
+He is a graduate of Princeton University (AB 2000 Magna Cum Laude in Classics), the University of California, Berkeley (MA 2004 in Classics, where he held a Hesperian Fellowship from 2001 to 2004), and the University of Southern California Gould School of Law (JD 2007).